ctsrc/http-horse/README.md

 Make a change to one or more of the HTML, CSS, JS, or other web files.

-In the case of the example web files included with `hot-reload-server` you find them in `example/www/` under the root of the repo.
+In the case of the example web files included with `http-horse` you find them in `example/www/` under the root of the repo.

 ```zsh